Skip to content

 auto [x, y] = std::make_pair(1, 2);

-If your class has private members, it cannot be directly unpacked using the struct method.
-But C++ provides another path: letting the compiler treat your class as a "tuple-like" type.
-You only need three things:
+If your class has private members, you can't use the struct route.
+But C++ offers another path: tell the compiler to treat your class as a "tuple-like" type.
+You need three things:

-1. Specialize std::tuple_size, to tell the compiler how many elements there are.
+1. Specialize std::tuple_size<YourType> to tell the compiler how many elements there are.

-2. Specialize std::tuple_element, to tell the compiler the type of the i-th element.
+2. Specialize std::tuple_element<I, YourType> to tell it the type of the I-th element.

 cpp